MSTC-DA-IICT/Hacktoberfest22-Blog-App/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will need Node.js, Expressjs, MongodB, installed in your environement.

 ### Node
 - #### Node installation on Windows